Home Depot, Inc.

 Cash flow generated from operations provides us with a significant source of liquidity.
 Our operating cash flows result primarily from cash received from our customers, offset by cash payments we make for products and services, associate compensation, operations, occupancy costs, and income taxes.
 Cash provided by or used in operating activities is also subject to changes in working capital.
 Working capital at any point in time is subject to many variables, including seasonality, inventory management and category expansion, the timing of cash receipts and payments, vendor payment terms, and fluctuations in foreign exchange rates.

-Net cash provided by operating activities decreased by $3.5 billion in fiscal 2025 compared to fiscal 2024, primarily due to changes in working capital.
-Changes in working capital were primarily driven by the timing of vendor payments and increased inventories during fiscal 2025, along with the deferral of our fourth quarter fiscal 2024 estimated federal tax payment to the first quarter of fiscal 2025, resulting in fewer estimated tax payments in fiscal 2024 compared to fiscal 2025.
-This was partially offset by a reduction to our fiscal 2025 cash tax payments resulting from the OBBBA.
+Net cash provided by operating activities increased by $1.7 billion in the first three months of fiscal 2026 compared to the first three months of fiscal 2025, primarily due to changes in working capital.
+Changes in working capital were primarily driven by inventory management, along with the deferral of our fourth quarter fiscal 2024 estimated federal tax payment to the first quarter of fiscal 2025, which resulted in fewer income tax payments in the first three months of fiscal 2026 compared to the first three months of fiscal 2025.

 Investing Activities

-Net cash used in investing activities decreased by $12.1 billion in fiscal 2025 compared to fiscal 2024, primarily resulting from higher cash paid for acquisitions during fiscal 2024 compared to fiscal 2025.
+Net cash used in investing activities increased by $178 million in the first three months of fiscal 2026 compared to the first three months of fiscal 2025, primarily resulting from a higher volume of immaterial acquisitions during the first quarter of fiscal 2026.

 Financing Activities